 A cave pool, hilltop pool, Turkish steam bath, Day Spa, Bath House massage services, and a reflexology walk are all part of the relaxation experience offered at the Peninsula Hot Springs.

-For a comprehensive article on the best hotels, Airbnb and camping in the Portsea area, see Coolest Hotels in Portsea and the Best Camping and Airbnb Stays.
+For a comprehensive article on the best hotels, and camping in the Portsea area, see Coolest Hotels in Portsea and the Best Camping and Hotels.